Last Updated on by

 The Master of the Nets Garden (aka the Fisherman’s Garden)

-The garden is divided into 3 sections.
+The garden comprises of three sections.
 There’s a residential area, an inner garden and a central main garden with a large pond surrounded by pathways and buildings.
 Every inch of the garden and the plants in it have been carefully planned to harness the beauty of nature, and there are lots of interesting little nooks and crannies to explore.

 The Entrance to the Garden